-Encephalitis and meningitis are inflammatory conditions that affect the central nervous system.
-Encephalitis is inflammation of the brain, while meningitis is inflammation of the membranes protecting the brain and spinal cord.
+Encephalitis and meningitis are inflammatory conditions.
+However, encephalitis is inflammation of the brain, while meningitis is inflammation of the membranes protecting the brain and spinal cord.

-Encephalitis and meningitis can occur as a result of certain viral, bacterial, fungal, and parasitic infections.
+Encephalitis and meningitis both affect the central nervous system.
+They can occur as a result of certain viral, bacterial, fungal, and parasitic infections.
 Both conditions have similar symptoms, and both require prompt diagnosis and treatment to help prevent complications.

 This article outlines the differences between encephalitis and meningitis, including their associated symptoms, causes, and risk factors.
 We also provide information on treating and helping prevent these conditions, and offer advice on when to contact a doctor.